If have you any questions regarding the library policies, please feel free to contact us.

 - Volunteer and affiliated COM faculty

-- UCF COM students, faculty and staff have no limit on the number of items which may be checked out from the Health Sciences general collection at any time.
+- UCF COM students, faculty, residents, and staff have no limit on the number of items which may be checked out from the Health Sciences general collection at any time.
 Reserve materials cannot be checked out or taken outside of the library.

 - UCF students who are not enrolled in the COM program cannot check out materials that are listed as required texts for any UCF course.